How to Watch TV without Cable or Satellite

 The next option up is to purchase a smart TV.
 The Insignia Smart LED TV is an example of a TV that can stream live shows.
 TVs like this essentially have the Fire Stick already built in, so you’re not purchasing a separate piece.
 This works well if you find a great deal or are in need or a new TV anyway.

 With the Fire TV experience built-in, enjoy tens of thousands of channels, apps, and Alexa skills, including Netflix, Prime Video, Hulu, HBO, SHOWTIME, STARZ, and more.
 You can learn more about Smart TVs here >

 By installing different apps, we’re able to watch different streaming options like Netflix, Hulu, CBS Interactive, and more.

-Now you know which options best fit your needs, you can create a great setup that works for your family.
+Now you know which options best fit your needs, you can create a great setup that helps you to cut the cable and watch tv for free (or close to free, anyway!).
 Now that you know what’s available, you can now save a ton by cutting the cord and getting rid of cable for good!